-Advancing the mission of the Church is the heart of the Catholic Ministries Appeal, an effort that provides vital ministries to those most in need as well as support to the southern Minnesota parishes that proclaim God’s Word.
+Advancing the mission of the Church is the heart of the Catholic Ministries Appeal, an effort that provides vital ministries to those in southern Minnesota to proclaim God’s Word.
 The CMA is unique in that it provides a Christ-centered approach to helping the people served by the Diocese of Winona–Rochester.
-Your generosity, your love and your belief in God’s Word makes a real difference in our world.
+Your generosity, your love and your belief in God’s Word makes a real difference.

 Are CMA funds used to pay legal fees or settlements from sexual abuse cases?

-Funds contributed through the 2019 Catholic Ministries Appeal are donations made directly to the Catholic Foundation of Southern Minnesota.
-The Foundation is wholly independent of the Diocese of Winona-Rochester and has been since its founding in 1991.
+Funds contributed through the 2020 Catholic Ministries Appeal are donations made directly to the Catholic Ministries Appeal and cannot be used for any other purpose.
+The Catholic Foundation of Southern Minnesota manages the Catholic Ministries Appeal and the Foundation is wholly independent of the Diocese of Winona-Rochester and has been since its founding in 1991.

 What can you tell me about the security of donations made to the CMA?

-As noted on the Catholic Ministries Appeal pledge card, “All gifts will be used solely for the restricted purposes of the 2019 Catholic Ministries Appeal.
-The Appeal supports specific ministries and programs of the Diocese of Winona-Rochester and other Catholic organizations.”
+As noted on the Catholic Ministries Appeal pledge card, “All gifts will be used solely for the restricted purposes of the 2020 Catholic Ministries Appeal.
+The Appeal supports specific ministries and programs of the Diocese of Winona-Rochester.”

 Who administers the Catholic Ministries Appeal?

-The Catholic Ministries Appeal (formerly known as the Annual Diocesan Appeal) is one of the major efforts of the Catholic Foundation of Southern Minnesota in fulfilling its mission to financially support spiritual, educational and social needs of the Catholic community in southern Minnesota.
+The Catholic Ministries Appeal is one of the major efforts of the Catholic Foundation of Southern Minnesota in fulfilling its mission to financially support spiritual, educational and social needs of the Catholic community in southern Minnesota.
 The Foundation is an independent Minnesota nonprofit corporation that is tax exempt under Internal Revenue Code section 501(c)(3).
 An independent board of directors stewards all funds and ensures they are only distributed according to the donor’s intent.